bigdata-icict/pcdasindi/README.md

 # pcdasindi

-A R package to calculate healht indicators using raw data from PCDaS ElasticSearch cluster.
+A R package to calculate health indicators using raw data from PCDaS ElasticSearch cluster.